biagang/bread/README.md

 bread is a cross-platform command-line tool useful for converting from and to a stream of:
 - raw bytes
 - ascii characters
-- binary, hexadecimal or any other numeric base representation
+- binary, hexadecimal or other numeric base representation of bytes

-See
+For more info about supported formats see
 ```
 bread --help
 ```
-for more info about supported formats.

 > **[?]**
 > Please provide your screenshots here.